z64/osu-api/README.md

 REST API binding for [Osu!](https://osu.ppy.sh/)

-See [here](https://github.com/ppy/osu-api/wiki) for more details on the API.
+See [here](https://github.com/ppy/osu-api/wiki) for more details about the API.

 Created for [ccr](https://github.com/z64/ccr)